billywu1029/zbt-midnights/README.md

 5. Run the converter script to generate the JSON
 6. Pass in the JSON to the midnights.py script and run it, via python3 midnights.py \<insert-path-to-JSON-here\> \<insert-path-to-output-JSON-here\>
 7. Take the values from the outputted JSON, fill in the Google spreadsheet with the assignments + new point values
-8. Repeat each week lol
+8. After the first week, repeat steps 4-7 each week lol (step 3 as well if midnight requirements change)